ComedicChimera/chai-lang.dev/static/html/spec.md

 Finally, they are several operators that were not listed in the above list because they are either primarily considered some other type of lexical element.
 Furthermore, all of these operators are considered non-standard operators due to the operands they accept and/or the function they perform.
-Many of these non-standard operators also do not accept operands in the traditional unary or binary manner that all of the standard operators listed above.
+Many of these non-standard operators also do not accept operands in the traditional unary or binary manner that all of the standard operators listed above do.

 ### <a name="2-literals"></a> Literals